 What is FIFO Inventory Valuation Method?

-FIFO accounting method stands for First In First Out and is one of the most common methods to value inventory at the end of any accounting period and thus it impacts the cost of goods sold value during the particular period.
+FIFO accounting method stands for First In First Out and is one of the most common methods to value inventory at the end of any accounting period, and thus it impacts the cost of goods sold value during the particular period.

 Under the FIFO method of accounting inventory valuation, the goods which are purchased at the earliest are the first one to be removed from the inventory account.
 This results in remaining inventory at books to be valued at the most recent price for which the last stock of inventory is purchased.
-This results in inventory asset recorded on the balance sheet at most recent costs.
+This results in inventory assets recorded on the balance sheet at the most recent costs.